 - Talk to someone you trust—Call or meet with someone you trust.
 This can be a friend, a relative, a teacher or anyone whom you know to be a thoughtful and good listener.
 You also can see a counselor to help you work on understanding your feelings and develop strategies to deal with them.

 - Write in a journal—Let your feelings out by writing about them in a journal or create poetry or song lyrics.
-You can use your journal to write a letter to someone you are really mad at.
-You can read it again later, edit it, and send it, if you are still upset.
+You can also write a letter to someone you're really mad at.
+You can read it again later, edit it, and send it, if you're still upset.

-- Listen to or play music—Music has a way of calming the soul whether it is listening to your IPod, singing along with the car radio (even if you sing off key), or playing an instrument.
+- Listen to or play music—Music has a way of calming the nerves and the soul, whether it's listening to your Ipod, singing along with the car radio (even if you sing off key), or playing an instrument.